platformsh-templates/magento2ce/README.md

 ## Post-install

+1. Get your Magento Repository authentication keys https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html
+2. In the Platform.sh console for you project, under the Settings menu, click the Variables tab.

+   Click Add Variable.

+   In the Name field, enter env:COMPOSER_AUTH.

+   In the Value field, add the following and replace <public-key> and <private-key> with your Adobe Commerce authentication credentials:

+   {
+       "http-basic": {
+           "repo.magento.com": {
+               "username": "<public-key>",
+               "password": "<private-key>"
+           }
+       }
+   }
+   Select Visible during build and deselect Visible at run.

+   Click Add Variable.

-1. Please add an admin user using `php bin/magento admin:user:create`.
+3. Please add an admin user using `php bin/magento admin:user:create`.
 Login at `/admin` in your browser.
+4. If you need to disable Magento two factor auth for admin logins on development enviroments with mail disabled, please SSH into your application and run `php bin/magento config:set twofactorauth/general/enabled 0`

 ## Customizations